AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 ## 2.3 Model implementation and software requirements
 - The entire code is written in Python 3.8.5.
-- OpenCV 4.4.0 is the main used library for image preprocessing.
+- OpenCV 4.4.0 is the main used library for image processing.
 - GPU is not required.